Lt. Governor Mark Robinson on Protecting Voting Rights

 And aren't we trying to limit the responsibility of the police officers right now?

-So this is totally contra uh contradictory.
+So this is totally contradictory.

-I mean you're trying to limit the responsibility of the officers.
+I mean, you're trying to limit the responsibility of the officers.

-Take away their guns, take away but at the same time you want to hold them civilly liable.
+Take away their guns, take away, but at the same time, you want to hold them civilly liable.

-What are we gonna do after?
+What are we going to do after?

-I mean, who's gonna pay for that?
+I mean, who's going to pay for that?

 Well, thanks for the work that you've done saving people's lives.